• Skip to primary navigation

 • Coconut milk - what would be a Thai-inspired curry without delicious coconut milk?
 You can use light or full-fat coconut milk; the consistency will lightly change.
 If you go for lite coconut milk, you can let the curry cook for longer or even quickly blend some of the chickpeas in the pot to achieve the creamy texture we are looking for.

-• Massaman curry paste - this delicious Thai curry has a Persian influence, hence is usually cooked with some spices and ingredients you wouldn't usually use in Thai cuisines, such as cinnamon and peanuts.
+• Massaman curry paste - this delicious Thai curry has a Persian influence.
+Hence, it is usually cooked with some spices and ingredients you wouldn't usually use in Thai cuisine, such as cinnamon and peanuts.
 It has a slightly sweet flavor compared to red and yellow curries.

 • Peanut butter - this is optional, but it adds richness and a fantastic and unexpected layer of flavor.

 • Cinnamon - another special guest on this curry.
-Use the suggested ground amount, or replace with a large cinnamon stick and add it while the stew boils, then remove it.
+Use the suggested ground amount, or replace it with a large cinnamon stick, add it while the stew boils, then remove it.

 • Red onion - you can use any type of onion, such as yellow onion; we chose red onion because it has a sweeter taste that contributes to the massaman curry sweet profile.